|Paleontologist Sebastian Apesteguia lies next to a newly discovered dinosaur footprint in Bolivia.|

 Grover Marquina, a tour guide, was trekking through the Maragua Crater about 65 kilometers (40 miles) from the capital Sucre when he stumbled upon the fossilized footprint on July .
-The indentation exceeds 115 centimeters -- nearly 4 feet wide -- Apesteguia told CNN.
+The indentation exceeds 115 centimeters -- nearly 4 feet wide -- Apesteguia said.

 Normally, these types of prints are between 85 to 100 centimeters, he said.